-The discount rate used to measure the total pension liability was 8.1%.
-There was no change in the discount rate since the previous year.
+The discount rate used to measure the total pension liability was 7.6%.
+The discount rate used in the previous year was 8.1%.

 In order to determine the discount rate to be used, the actuary used an alternative method to determine the sufficiency of the fiduciary net position in all future years.
 This alternative method reflects the funding requirements under the funding policy and the legal requirements under the TCDRS Act: